 The Connection Between ADHD and Sensory Processing Disorder in Children

-Attention Deficit Hyperactivity Disorder (ADHD) and Sensory Processing Disorder (SPD) are two distinct neurodevelopmental disorders that affect children worldwide.
+Attention Deficit Hyperactivity Disorder (ADHD) and Sensory Processing Disorder (SPD) are two distinct neurodevelopmental conditions that affect children worldwide.
 These conditions often coexist, leading to overlapping symptoms and challenges.
 Understanding the connection between ADHD and SPD is crucial for parents, caregivers, and educators to provide the best support and interventions for children facing these complex conditions.
+Equally important is seeking a comprehensive evaluation, which is essential to accurately diagnose each child's unique needs, differentiate between overlapping symptoms, and develop an effective, individualized treatment plan.

 What is ADHD?